- Overview & Diagnosis

 Asthma can't be cured, but it can be controlled with a variety of medications.
 If not well controlled, asthma can be life threatening.
 Lifelong management is usually necessary.

-The National Center for Health Statistics (a division of the CDC) reported that 18.9 million American adults and 7.1 million children suffered from asthma in 2011.
-Asthma cases have been increasing in number and severity since the early 1980s, spanning people of all ages, sex and racial groups.
+The National Center for Health Statistics (a division of the CDC) reported that 18.45 million American adults and 6.2 million children suffered from asthma in 2015.
+Asthma cases span people of all ages, sex and racial groups.

-According to the Asthma and Allergy Foundation of America, African Americans are three times as likely as Caucasians to be hospitalized from asthma and three times as likely to die from the disease.
+According to the Asthma and Allergy Foundation of America, African Americans are more likely than Caucasians to be hospitalized from asthma, and they are also more likely to die from the disease.
 Racial differences in asthma prevalence and mortality are believed to be related to poverty, urban air quality, indoor allergens, lack of patient education and inadequate medical care.
 Women are more likely than men to die from asthma attacks.

-About half of all adults with asthma have allergies that may trigger asthma symptoms.
+About 60 percent of all adults with asthma have allergies that may trigger asthma symptoms.
 Identifying, avoiding or controlling triggers is an important part of asthma management.